Sewer56/Reloaded-Mod-Loader/Documents/User Guide.md

 </center>

 From here, you can either load Reloaded into an already running game by pressing the `Attach` button or launch Reloaded while also dumping a copy of the console window when the game is launched by ticking the Log File Location checkbox.

+## Installing Plugins

+Starting with version 2.00, Reloaded provides basic plugin support for those who wish to extend the functionality of the loader and/or launcher.
+The idea of plugin support in Reloaded is mostly "experimental" and plugin support currently available will be improved and/or extended should plugins find an increased demand or popularity.

+### How Plugins Work
+Plugins function mostly the same as mods, except without support for plugin order, updates or dependencies.
+They can be installed by dropping directories directly into `AppData\Roaming\Reloaded-Mod-Loader\Reloaded-Config\Plugins` folder.

+### Limitations & Troubleshooting Plugins
+There is no list of enabled/disabled plugins, at the current moment, each plugin states whether it should be enabled or disabled via its own `Config.json` configuration file.

+In the case of a rogue plugin that crashes and prevents you from operating the launcher properly; you are required to disable it explicitly through the plugin's config file.

 ## Troubleshooting